The Best Celebrity Halloween Costumes of 2023

 Zoë Kravitz and Channing Tatum

-We’ve been witnessing Zoë Kravitz’s work as Channing Tatum’s stylist for over two years now.
-Can you believe it?
-The duo opted for a couples costume from Rosemary’s Baby, featuring Kravitz as Rosemary Woodhouse and Tatum as her giant baby.
+We’ve been witnessing Zoë Kravitz’s work as Channing Tatum’s stylist for over two years now — and hopefully many more, now that they are reportedly engaged.
+This weekend, the duo opted for a couples costume from Rosemary’s Baby, featuring Kravitz as Rosemary Woodhouse and Tatum as her giant baby.
+According to People’s sources, Kravtiz’s Halloween look also included a massive engagement ring.

 Kendall Jenner

-Kendall Jenner kept things simple by throwing on a pink wig and black turtleneck as Marilyn Monroe — yet another Kardashian-Jenner to borrow some inspiration from Kim, it seems.
+Over the weekend, Kendall Jenner kept things simple by throwing on a pink wig and black turtleneck as Marilyn Monroe — yet another Kardashian-Jenner to borrow some inspiration from Kim.

+After doing Batman Forever’s Sugar and Spice with her sister, Kylie, Jenner took her outfit in a different direction on Halloween night, channeling Lynda Carter’s Wonder Woman on Instagram.
+Carter approved, commenting on Jenner’s post: “You’re doing amazing sweetie.”

 Julien Baker and Lucy Dacus